1dayac/Novel-X/README.md

 git clone --recursive git@github.com:1dayac/Novel-X.git
 ```

 If you clone repository non-recursively Novel-X will not work.
-To fix this run:
+To fix this run from Novel-X folder:

 ```
 git submodule update --init --recursive